annebione/NodeJSdao/README.md

 # NodeJSdao
-A simple dao file for use with Node
+A simple dao file for use with Node and MongoDB.